Madman10K/madman10k.github.io/about.md

 1. Software distribution
 1. Software internationalisation

 I am currently studying Computer and Software Engineering at the [Technical University of Sofia](https://tu-sofia.bg) in Bulgaria.

-I also have a day job, working on an unreleased tool that greatly helps with the development and debugging of complex applications and systems of applications.
+At my day job, I mainly work on a powerful time-travelling debugger.

 In my free time, I mainly work on one of my numerous projects, mainly the [UntitledDesktopEnvironment](https://madladsquad.com/desktop) and its custom desktop application development toolkit:
 [the UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework).